d-plaindoux/rapido/README.md

 rapido
 ======

-A restlet API design tool
+A rest API design tool

 ## Introduction

-The *rAPIdo* project proposes a specific declarative language dedicated client side rest service specification.
+The *rAPIdo* project proposes a specific declarative language dedicated to client side rest service specification.
 Such specification describes:
 - the resource path
 - the method i.e. `GET`, `POST`, `PUT` and `DELETE`